AleksiAhtiainen/pmg/README.md

     }

 More detailed REST API documentation is hosted by the node app itself using Swagger UI.
-It is hosted by default at http://localhost:3000/api-docs/ .
+When running locally, it is hosted at http://localhost:3000/api-docs/ .

 ## Information about the implementation